guilhermesimoes/guilhermesimoes.github.io/_posts/2016-01-21-youtube-new-morphing-play-pause-svg-icon.md

 1. Define the icon `path` elements inside a `defs` element so that they are not drawn.

-2. Draw one icon by definining a `use` element whose `xlink:href` attribute points to one of the `path`s defined in the previous step.
+2. Draw one icon by defining a `use` element whose `xlink:href` attribute points to one of the `path`s defined in the previous step.
 Simply [changing this attribute to point to the other icon is enough to swap them out], but this switch is not animated.
 To do that,

-3. Replace the `use` with the actual `path` when the page is loaded.
+3. Replace the [`use`] with the actual `path` when the page is loaded.

 4. Use [`d3-interpolate-path` to morph] one `path` into the other when the button is clicked.
 Other SVG libraries like D3, Snap.svg or Raphaël can also be used for this effect.